Learning with Succinct Common Representation Based on Wyner's Common Information: Probabilistic Models

-\textbf{Sampling with style control.} As alluded to above, the variational encoders $q_\phi(\ub|\zb,\xb),q_\phi(\vb|\zb,\yb)$ can be used in sampling tasks \emph{with style control} as a local representation (i.e., style) extractor.
-We illustrate how to perform conditional sampling with style control (Fig.~\ref{fig:sampling} (e)).
+\begin{remark}[Sampling with style control] Once the Wyner model is properly trained to fit $q(\xb,\yb)$, joint or conditional sampling can be done to simulate sample generation from $q(\xb,\yb)$ or $q(\yb|\xb)$ in a straightforward manner as depicted in Fig.~\ref{fig:sampling}(a,c).
+The variational encoders $q_\phi(\ub|\zb,\xb),q_\phi(\vb|\zb,\yb)$ can be used as a local representation extractor in sampling tasks \emph{with style control}, such as joint stochastic reconstruction~(Fig.~\ref{fig:sampling}(b)) or conditional sampling with style control~(Fig.~\ref{fig:sampling}(d)); here, we elaborate the latter use case.
 Suppose that $(\Xb,\Yb)$ is a pair of correlated images generated from the common concept but from different domains.
-Given an image $\yb_0$, we can extract the style information $\Vb_0$ from $\yb_0$ by sampling $(\Zb_0,\Vb_0)$ from $q_\phi(\zb|\yb)q_\phi(\vb|\zb,\yb)$ (Fig.~\ref{fig:sampling}(d)).
-We then generate $\Yb_j$ from an image $\xb_j$ similar to conditional sampling (Fig.~\ref{fig:sampling}(c)), while replacing the randomly drawn local representation $\Vb\sim p_\th(\vb)$ with the previously extracted style $\Vb_0$, thereby the generated images $\Yb_{0,j}$'s are of the same style as the reference image $\yb_0$.
-In a similar manner, we can also perform joint sampling with a given reference data pair $(\xb_0,\yb_0)$, by feeding a randomly drawn common representation $\Zb$ from the prior $p_\th(\zb)$.
+Similar to conditional sampling (Fig.~\ref{fig:sampling}(c)), we first draw $\Zv_j$ from $q_\phi(\zv|\xv_j)$.
+Given an image $\yb_0$, we then extract the style information $\Vb_{0,j}$ from $q_\phi(\vb|\Zv_j,\yb_0)$ (Fig.~\ref{fig:sampling}(d)).
+Finally, we generate $\Yv_{0,j}$ from an image $\xb_j$ while replacing the randomly drawn local representation $\Vb\sim p_\th(\vb)$ with the previously extracted style $\Vb_{0,j}$, thereby the generated images $\Yb_{0,j}$ is of the same style as the reference image $\yb_0$.
+In a similar manner, we can also perform joint sampling with a fixed style given a style reference data pair $(\xb_0,\yb_0)$, by mixing a randomly drawn common representation $\Zb$ from the prior $p_\th(\zb)$ with the extracted style variables $(\ub_0,\vb_0)$. \end{remark}

+\begin{remark}[Cross-domain retrieval] Beyond the joint and conditional generation tasks, there is another closely related task which is called the \emph{cross-domain retrieval}~\citep{Gonzalez-Garcia--VanDeWeijer--Bengio2018,Hwang--Kim--Hong--Kim2020IIAE}.
+In this task, we are given a reference set $\{\yv_i\}$.
+For a query $\xv_o$, instead of aiming to draw a fresh sample $\yv$ from $q(\yv|\xv_o)$, we wish to \emph{retrieve} relevant $\yv$'s from $\{\yv_i\}$.
+We can solve the retrieval task using a trained variational Wyner model over the common representation space, similar to \citep{Gonzalez-Garcia--VanDeWeijer--Bengio2018,Hwang--Kim--Hong--Kim2020IIAE}.
+That is, we first find and keep the common representations $\{\zv_i\}$ of reference points $\{\yv_i\}$ using the model encoder $q_\th(\zv|\yv)$.
+Then, given a query $\xv_o$, we find the common representation $\zv_o\sim q_\th(\zv|\xv_o)$ to retrieve the $K$-nearest neighbors of $\zv_o$ from $\{\zv_i\}$ with respect to, say, the cosine similarity.
+We remark that for this task, we only require to learn the conditional models of both directions.
+See Section~\ref{sec:zs_sbir} for our experimental results. \end{remark}